 How to avoid confusing committed with aspirational OKRs

 - Label aspirational and committed OKRs clearly: It’s as simple as placing an “A” next to aspirational OKRs and a “C” next to committed OKRs in order to avoid confusion.
 Teams may underperform if they think a committed OKR is aspirational.
-If the team mistakes an aspirational OKR for a committed one, they may feel defeated - fearing for their jobs, or make them timid.
+If the team mistakes an aspirational OKR for a committed one, they may feel defeated — fearing for their jobs, or making them timid.

 - Define success at the start of the OKR cycle: Let teams know what’s expected as early as possible.
 Waiting until the middle or end of an OKR cycle to decide or communicate is unfair — and risks wasting effort and frustrating the team.